 Lyn Harris presenting on the archives at Convention 2018 in her famously decorated collegiate button sweater.

 Lyn still serves as our current National Archivist, speaking at chapter events, Conventions, and Firesides to bring the stories and history of Chi Omega to life for collegiate and alumnae members.
 She works mostly from her home in Chattanooga, Tennessee, but travels often for Chi Omega functions, meetings, and Executive Headquarters visits.

-Jan and Lyn both credit Ida Pace Purdue, editor of the Eleusis, for being the first archivist in Chi Omega.
-Ida kept record of our history, ritual, and chapter events from the beginning of the Eleusis in 1899 until 1904 and set the standard for what our Eleusis would be for decades to come.
+Jan and Lyn both credit Ida Pace Purdue, editor of The Eleusis, for being the first archivist in Chi Omega.
+Ida kept record of our history, Ritual, and chapter events from the beginning of The Eleusis in 1899 until 1904 and set the standard for what The Eleusis would be for decades to come.
 She also went on to serve as S.H. from 1904-1910.

 Lyn Harris, left, and Jan Blackwell pictured together in 2010